joshiemoore/snakehdl/README.md

 ## Compiler Targets
-- [x] Python - compile your circuit to a pickled Python function that accepts your named inputs as kwargs and returns a dict of your named outputs.
+- [x] Python - compile your circuit to a pickled Python function that accepts your named inputs as kwargs and returns the result as a dict of your named outputs.
 Useful for automated logic testing.
 - [ ] Minecraft Redstone - .schematic files
 - [ ] Logisim Evolution - .circ files
 - [ ] Verilog